 This should be the option of last resort.
 Incineration or landfill may be available.
-Material destined for landfill should be assessed for leaching potential in accordance with the appropriate WAC, prior to excavation.
+Material destined for landfill should be assessed for leaching potential in accordance with the appropriate waste acceptance criteria (WAC), prior to excavation.
 This leachate assessment can be made using the same samples used to assess the PAH content.